ibm-cloud-docs/EventStreams/quick_setup_guide.md

 --config KEY=VALUE, -c KEY=VALUE(optional)
 :   Set a configuration option for the topic as a KEY=VALUE pair.
 :   You can specify multiple --config options.
 Each '--config' option can specify a semicolon-delimited list of assignments.
-The following list shows valid configuration keys:
+The following list shows the valid configuration keys:

     - cleanup.policy
     - retention.ms